 Andy and Graham just west of Risga.

 Andy reached me first and straight away said that he thought that getting around Oronsay would be doable, words that I had been dreading hearing.
 Graham arrived some time after and said that he was shattered from the effort of chasing Andy and I in our faster boats all day and that he just wanted to head to the spot that we'd had lunch on Saturday and set up camp.
 Andy was outvoted and seemed (understandably) disappointed about our unwillingness to attempt Oronsay, he sailed off towards Loch Teacuis in silence while Graham and I followed feeling relieved but guilty about depriving Andy of the chance to try getting round Oronsay.
+Andy sailing through the channel into Loch Teacuis (this time being helped by the tide)

 Once into Loch Teacuis we headed for the familiar beach, the tide was even lower meaning we had a long way to trolley the boats up (a task made harder by the fact that we were carrying camping gear this time).